Difference between diesel engine and gasoline engine

 A horsepower is a unit of measurement of the power of an engine.
 On the other hand, torque is a measure of the twisting force of an engine on the driveline that causes an object to rotate.
 Diesel engines produce higher torque while gasoline engines have a higher horsepower and RPM.

-Vehicles with diesel engines struggle to compete with their counterparts running on gasoline engines, especially with regard to horsepower and acceleration.
-However, these diesel vehicles are better at moving larger objects than their gasoline counterparts because diesel engines produce higher torque.
-This is the reason why trucks and heavy vehicles are equipped with diesel engines.
+Vehicles with diesel engines struggle to compete with their counterparts running on gasoline engines in terms of horsepower and acceleration.
+But these diesel-powered vehicles are still better at moving larger objects than their gasoline counterparts because diesel engines produce higher torque.
+This is the reason why trucks and heavy vehicles run on diesel.

 There are several reasons why a diesel engine produces higher torque.
 These include higher compression ratio than a gasoline engine, spontaneous combustion without the need for a spark plug, longer stroke needed to compress more air, and the higher energy density of diesel fuel than petrol or gasoline fuel.

-On the other hand, a gasoline engine accelerates faster than a diesel engine because it is mechanically or physically lighter.
+On the other hand, in terms of acceleration, a gasoline engine accelerates faster than a diesel engine because it is mechanically or physically lighter.
 A diesel engine is usually larger, more complex, and more durable to withstand high pressure and temperature.

-Additional reasons why acceleration is faster in gasoline engine include shorter stroke length that can rev at higher RPMs, and the nature of the petrol or gasoline fuel, which burns and produces energy faster than diesel fuel.
+Additional reasons why acceleration is faster in gasoline engine include shorter stroke length that can rev at higher rotations per minute, and the nature of the petrol or gasoline fuel, which burns and produces energy faster than diesel fuel.

 5. Other Key Differences